laterdude/router-js/README.md

 But you may want to manually perform actions on your Router using javascript.
 For this purpose, you can use the methods below on your Router instance.

-### start()
+### start([url])

 Starts the router to begin intercepting url requests and binds all listeners.
+You can optionally pass a `url` string that the router will load initially.
+If not, it will load the current url in the browser bar.

 ### stop()